-What is a student’s alternative to getting a Verification of Enrollment and Attendance Form from their high school during the summer months?
+What is a student’s alternative to getting a verification of enrollment (VOE) and attendance form from their high school during the summer months?

-I started with another driving school and completed my 32 classroom hours, have my permit but I can’t get driving time.
+I started with another driving school and completed my 32 classroom hours.
+I have my permit but I can’t get driving time.
 What are my options?

-My parents started with my PTDE course but are unable to drive with me to complete my training.
+My parents started with my Parent-taught driver education course but can’t drive with me to complete my training.
 What are my options?

-If you have completed your 32 hour classroom hours with a PTDE course provider you may request a Transfer Certificate.
-You will need to take your Transfer Certificate to the traditional driving school and they will take it from there.
+If you have completed your 32-hour classroom hours with a PTDE course provider, you may request a transfer certificate.
+You will need to take your transfer certificate to a traditional driving school, and they will take your drivers ed from there.

 What if I haven’t found the answers to my questions?